Voting Rules for Accurate Democracy. Voting Systems. Rules Introduction. Political Quotations Quotes.

 gays, abortion, contraception.

-The Enlightenment: rationalism,
+The Enlightenment: empirical,

 Lateral thinking, connections.